-- The Overview section contains options affecting the Overview. - The Sequence section contains options affecting the Analysis view. - The Analysis section contains options affecting the wrapping used in the Analysis view.
+- The Overview section contains options affecting the Overview. - The Sequence section contains options affecting the Analysis view. - The Analysis section contains options affecting the wrapping and color schemes used in the Analysis view.

 To save styles and apply them to future sessions: